 - Blade Sections Blades are transported on trailers with one blade per vehicle.
 Blades typically control the length of the design vehicle, and the radius of the curves along the travel route to the site.
-Specialized transport vehicles are designed with articulating (manual or self-steering) rear axles to allow maneuverability through curves. - Tower Sections Typically transported in three to four sections depending on the supplier.
-Towers generally control the height and width of the design vehicle dimensions. - Nacelle The turbine and related elements are typically the heaviest component transported. - Hub and Nose Cone Typically transported with one or more of the same element on a vehicle.
-These elements are not critical elements related to design vehicle dimensions. - Escort Vehicles Typically a car or pick-up truck.
+Specialized transport vehicles are designed with articulating (manual or self-steering) rear axles to allow maneuverability through curves. - Tower Sections Typically transported in three to four sections depending on the supplier (one section per truck).
+Towers generally control the height and width of the design vehicle dimensions. - Nacelle The turbine and related nacelle elements are typically the heaviest component transported. - Hub and Nose Cone Typically transported with one or more of the same element on a vehicle.
+These elements are not critical elements related to design vehicle dimensions. - Escort Vehicles